 It may feel slow at times, but when you stick with it you will greatly improve your pronunciation.

 What’s left to be desired

 There are some things you may not like about Pimsleur depending on your learning style and goals.

 If you learn well by listening (like me), this program will work wonders for you.

 At times during the French lessons, however, I wanted to see how words were spelled to help me associate the sounds with letters and remember them better.

-Considering the complexities of spelling in both French and Portuguese, I had to make the decision to focus on first speaking (basically, being an illiterate speaker) and wait to learn reading and writing later.
+Considering the complexities of spelling in Arabic, French and Portuguese, I had to make the decision to focus on first speaking (basically, being an illiterate speaker) and wait to learn reading and writing later.

 2 – Intrinsic motivation is a must